Santa house

 I lifted Santa in my arms from the side of the house and put him in the car.
 Then, while in the car I was like “Should I go get the other one?”

 We stood on the side of the porch, deliberating.
-It felt stressful as if some kind of time was running out.
+It felt stressful as if time was running out.
 Before getting caught?

 Patrick thought the circular saw blade hanging on the wall beside the porch was a sander but I saw the teeth.

-I looked at the front door and at the red bar bolted across it.
-I wondered how long it would take to scale the front porch from the side entry where we stood, navigating all its debris, to retrieve the second Santa.
-I imagined Leatherface bursting from the doorway and grabbing me from the waist as soon as I dislodged him (Santa).
-The Santa was placed just to the right of the door across the porch, under what looked like a sheet of insulation.
-It seemed like the perfect trap.
-Santa was planted right in front with just enough time allocated around specific obstacles to trap a nosy idiot.
+I looked at the front door and wondered how long it would take to scale the porch, navigating all its debris, to retrieve the second Santa.
+I imagined Leatherface bursting from the doorway and grabbing me from the waist.
+Santa was a few yards away, leaning against the railing.
+He was partially covered by what looked like a sheet of insulation.
+It seemed like the perfect trap: Santa planted among just the right amount of obstacles for someone to abush me should I be tempted.

-Patrick pointed out the one I took had all his color washed out except his blue eyes.
+Patrick pointed out the Santa I abducted had been bleached of color except the blue of his eyes.
 “Like mine” I said.
 “You and Santa are the same guy” he said.